Marjorie Devaney: Life and education

-Marjorie Devaney was the child of farmers from Wisconsin who lost their money and possessions in the Wall Street Crash of 1929.
+Marjorie Jones was the child of farmers from Wisconsin who lost their money and possessions in the Wall Street Crash of 1929.
 Soon after, her family relocated to California where her father had a job arranged as a gravestone manufacturer.
-Devaney was born in Bell, California in March 1931, making her the youngest of three children (one brother and one sister).
-At age four, her family moved to Pomona, California where Devaney spent her childhood years and graduated high school.
-Devaney started her college education at the University of Denver in September 1948.
-She graduated in August 1951 with a bachelor's degree in mathematics.
-In the early 1970s, Devaney began post-graduate studies at the University of New Mexico–Los Alamos (UNMLA).
+She was born in Bell, California, in March 1931, making her the youngest of three children (one brother and one sister).

+At age four, her family moved to Pomona, California where Jones spent her childhood years and graduated high school.
+She started her college education at the University of Denver in September 1948, and graduated in August 1951 with a bachelor's degree in mathematics.
+In the early 1970s, she began post-graduate studies at the University of New Mexico–Los Alamos (UNMLA).
 She completed graduate school with a master's degree in computer science and electrical engineering.
-Devaney married Joseph James Devaney, and together they had one daughter.
-Devaney died in Los Alamos, New Mexico on September 20, 2007, and left behind her husband whose death occurred three days later.
+Jones married Joseph James Devaney, and together they had one daughter.
+Devaney died in Los Alamos, New Mexico on September 20, 2007.